-All lectures will be held at the University of Auckland Epsom Campus, 6EJ-101 (Duncan McGhie Lecture Theatre)
+Held at the University of Auckland Epsom Campus, 6EJ-101

 This lecture will explore the ways in which assessment can influence children’s empathy and thereby strengthen their social emotional and relational dispositions in early childhood settings.
 I will illustrate how teacher’s work on assessment has the power to strengthen children’s identity around empathy and improve social relationships.
 We will explore some of the important ideas (both theory and practice) around both empathy and social emotional competence.
 Current research indicates that children around the world are less empathetic today and this has huge ramifications for their learning and for humanity.
 Kaiako and educators need to increasingly provide children with opportunities to develop and strengthen dispositions such as empathy as part of the pedagogical outcomes in early childhood settings.
 I will show through examples, how this can be achieved by strengthening assessment documentation and by re-visiting this documentation with the learning community.
 We will also take the opportunity to look at the ways in which Kaiako can strengthen their empathetic dispositions.

 An attitude of gratitude sounds so cliche.
 Is it just a matter of more warm fuzzies, or does having a grateful disposition support you to be a better kaiako, akonga and friend?